 When choosing a knife, the type of steel used for the blade is essential.
 The two most common options are carbon steel and stainless steel, each with its own character, advantages, and care requirements.
 This note is here to help you understand the differences and choose what best fits your use.

 Most traditional Japanese knives are made from carbon steel.
 It is the ancestral steel used for centuries, valued for its purity and its direct connection to craftsmanship.
-A pure material known for its cutting performance.
-It generally cuts slightly better than stainless steel making it extremely efficient for precise cutting, The trade-off is that this edge loses sharpness faster than stainless steel.
-In return, it is much easier to sharpen, often requiring only a whetstone or any sharpening toll rather than more professional equipment or going toi the sharpening shop.
+It generally cuts slightly better than stainless steel making it extremely efficient for precise cutting, The trade-off is that this carbon steel edge loses sharpness faster than stainless steel.
+In return, it is much easier to sharpen, often requiring only a whetstone or any sharpening tool with the good angle set.

-Carbon steel is a living material, it reacts naturally with oxygen and humidity, developing a natural patina over time..
+But most important, carbon steel is a living material, it reacts naturally with oxygen and humidity, developing a natural patina over time.
 This patina is normal, often considered beautiful, and many users even encourage it as it gives the knife a unique visual identity while offering mild protection against rust.

 However, carbon steel must never be left wet.
 Prolonged contact with water or moisture will cause red rust.
 Drying the knife after use is essential.